Co-codamol 8/500 Effervescent Tablets

 • You get infections or bruise more easily than usual.
 This could be because of a blood problem (such as agranulocytosis, neutropenia or thrombocytopenia)

-• Becoming addicted to codeine.
+• Becoming addicted to codeine

 Reporting of side effects

 If you get any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
-You can also report side effects directly via the Yellow card Scheme at: www.mhra. gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.
+You can also report side effects directly via the Yellow card Scheme at: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.
+By reporting side effects, you can help provide more information on the safety of this medicine.

 How do I know if I am addicted?